 In 2001, while serving in the United States Marine Corps, Greenwich Native, Jeff Morris was unceremoniously introduced to a strange martial art, from a far away land: Brazilian Jiu Jitsu.
 At the time, the concept of strategically dominating a large, aggressive opponent, from an inferior position, seemed to be an impossibility, at least without a large dose of imagination.
 However, Jeff was pleasantly surprised to see how quickly the techniques could be both learned and applied in real-time situations.
-Nineteen years later, and countless hours of mat time spent both training and instructing, Jeff can truly say how significantly he underestimated the power of the art.
+Twenty-One years later, and countless hours of mat time spent both training and instructing, Jeff can truly say how significantly he underestimated the power of the art.
 Be it self-defense, competition, personal empowerment, bullying prevention or even spiritual awakening, Jiu-Jitsu has the power to ground you in reality while forcing you to grow in ways unimaginable.
 At the Greenwich Jiu Jitsu Academy, we embrace the struggle, the beauty and the growth that Jiu Jitsu provides and we look forward to sharing those experiences with you and your children.
 Jeff Morris, an active Law Enforcement Officer, is also a certified State of Connecticut Law Enforcement Instructor and Emergency Medical Technician.

 OWNER & HEAD INSTRUCTOR

 BRAZILIAN JIU JITSU BLACK BELT 1st DEGREE UNDER